carlablanco/dlp-to-data-catalog-asset/README.md

 The following additional parameters are required for running the project with CloudSQL as the data source:

 - instance: The name of the CloudSQL instance.
-- zone: The zone where the CloudSQL instance is located.
 - service_account: Email address of the service account to be used.
 - db_name: The name of the database within the CloudSQL instance.
 - db_type: The type of the database (only accepts `mysql` or `postgres`).
 - table: The name of the table to inspect within the CloudSQL database.
+If None, the entire dataset will be scanned.
+Optional.

 #### For CLoudSQL (MySQL):